-The total number of scans added based on age group doesn’t match with the total number of procedures because it was only analyzing the number of examinations performed, not adjusting to the individual level.
+1The total number of scans added based on age group doesn’t match with the total number of procedures because it was only analyzing the number of examinations performed, not adjusting to the individual level.

 eTable2.
-The Volumes of the Outpatient, Inpatient and Emergency Services Before2, During and After the SARS Epidemic
+The Volumes of the Outpatient, Inpatient and Emergency Services Before, During and After the SARS Epidemic